Find an Independent Security Risk Assessor

 Whilst this is a step in the right direction, and I always encourage people to do due diligence, the type of questions I receive does not truly relate to researching a Security Risk Assessor.

-One of the first things that you need to know is that any person who works with any security-related products or services must be registered at PSIRA.
-This means that the person who is doing the work, whether it is installing, servicing, guarding, selling, or advising, AS WELL AS the company that this person is employed at, must be registered at PSIRA.
+One of the first things you need to know is that any person who works with any security-related products or services must be registered at PSIRA.
+This means that the person who is doing the work, whether installing, servicing, guarding, selling, or advising, AS WELL AS the company that this person is employed at, must be registered at PSIRA.

 When you employ someone to install security hardware at your premises, they need to provide you with two PSIRA certificates: one for the company and one for the employee who is doing the installation.

-The security law pertinently states that if you make use of an unregistered security person, you make yourself guilty and could be fined.
+The security law pertinently states that if you use an unregistered security person, you make yourself guilty and could be fined.
 The security law further states that it is expected of a person to ensure that the security persons are registered at PSIRA before they take them into their employ.

 In addition to this, a Security Risk Assessor needs to have crime scene experience.
 I am talking about real-life crime scenes, not those explained in a handbook or on television.